National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 Deputy Assistant Administrator for Regulatory Programs, National Marine Fisheries Service.

-For the reasons stated in the preamble, NMFS amends 50 CFR part 622 as follows:
+For the reasons stated in the preamble, NMFS proposes to amend 50 CFR part 622 as follows:

 PART 622—FISHERIES OF THE CARIBBEAN, GULF OF MEXICO, AND SOUTH ATLANTIC

 1. The authority citation for part 622 continues to read as follows: End Amendment Part

 2. In § 622.278, revise paragraph (a) to read as follows: End Amendment Part

 Commercial trip limits.